 Infection Control in Endoscopy

-While considered very rare, ERCP does carry a risk for patients developing pancreatitis or a secondary infection, both of which are dangerous for the immunosuppressed.
+While considered very rare, the National Medical Library reports that ERCP does carry a risk for patients developing pancreatitis or a secondary infection, both of which are dangerous for the immunosuppressed.
 ERCP is also performed using a duodenoscope, one of the most difficult medical devices to clean and disinfect.
 That’s due to its delicate nature, complex design, and an elevator mechanism on the distal end which has been proven to harbor dangerous organisms — sometimes even antibiotic-resistant ones.

 Duodenoscopes, however, are not the only types of flexible endoscopes that carry a risk for cross-contamination-related patient infections.
 These devices are used in a variety of clinical settings and are the most common instruments traced back to device-related infection.

 After a recent comprehensive review of more than 10,000 adverse event reports to the U.S. Food and Drug Administration (FDA) concerning six different types of endoscopes, Dr. Lawrence F. Muscarella — independent infection prevention and safety expert — concluded the risk of device-related infection from these devices was too great to maintain the status quo.